0

 • Click-through rate is a key factor in search engine rankings: Search engines like Google use CTR as a ranking factor because it indicates the relevance and usefulness of a website or ad to users.
 Websites and Google ads with higher CTR are more likely to show up higher in search results.

 • Click-through rate affects ad costs and ad rank: In PPC advertising, CTR is a critical factor that affects ad costs and ad rank.
 Google Ads with higher CTR typically have lower costs per click (CPC) and higher ad rank, which means they are more likely to appear at the top of search results.
+A high quality score can further improve the performance of a Google Ads campaign by lowering costs and increasing clicks.

 • Click-through rate is a measure of engagement: CTR measures how well a website, landing page, or online advertising is engaging with its target audience.
 A high CTR indicates that the website or ad is resonating with users and providing them with the information they are looking for.